opentelekomcloud-docs/scalable-file-service/umn/source/introduction/notes_and_constraints.rst

    .. note::

       If you need to execute the **ls**, **du**, **cp**, **chmod**, or **chown** command on a directory, you are advised to place no more than 500,000 files or subdirectories in that directory.
-Otherwise, requests may take long times as the NFS protocol sends a large number of requests to traverse directory files and requests are queueing up.
+Otherwise, requests may take long times as the NFS protocol sends a large number of requests to traverse directory files and requests are queuing up.

 -  The maximum full path is 4,096 bytes, and the maximum file name length is 255 bytes.
 -  The maximum soft link length is 1,024 bytes.